How To Visit The Great Barrier Reef From Cairns

 If nothing I've explained to you helps, check out Viator's Great Barrier Reef options.
 If you can't find something there, you won't be going!

 Quicksilver runs from Port Douglas and if you get the boat from Cairns you get to do the run up along the coastline to Port Douglas in the morning.
-Very cool sitting with your coffee in some of the nicest tropical water ways on earth.
+It is very cool sitting with your coffee cruising past some of the nicest tropical water ways on earth.

 The cost is higher but the facilities are there if you should need them.